This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • Maximum Purchase Quantity – The customer must buy the products as per the maximum quantity threshold, which is specified in the Purchase Quantity field to get the discount.

-b.
-In the Purchase Quantity field, enter the quantity value in numeric format.
+• In the Purchase Quantity field, enter the quantity value in numeric format.
+Select any one of the discount types:

-% Offer Product Price Offer a.
-In the Purchase Type drop-down list, select any one of the following:
+• In the Purchase Type drop-down list, select any one of the following:

 • Batch Purchase Quantity – The customer must buy the products in large numbers as specified in the Purchase Quantity field.